MateiSR/nvim-config/README.md

 5. Set up Neovim:

-    Backup your `~/.config/nvim` folder, then replace it with the `nvim` folder inside this repo.
+    Backup your `~/.config/nvim` folder, then replace it with the `.config/nvim` folder inside this repo.

 6. Launch Neovim: